waterinstitute/repository_template/src/README.md

 ## Setting the Remote

-it already added a Git remote named origin to the clone of the Git repository on your system, and this will allow you to push changes back up to the forked repository in your GitHub account using git commit (to add commits locally) and git push.
+Git already added a Git remote named origin to the clone of the Git repository on your system, and this will allow you to push changes back up to the forked repository in your GitHub account using git commit (to add commits locally) and git push.
 I described this process in the previous article on using Git with GitHub.

 Recall that the generic form of git push is this git push <remote> <branch>; this implies that there could be other Git remotes besides origin.
 That is definitely the case; as I mentioned in the previous article, you’ll need a Git remote for any repository to which you’d like push changes or from which you’d like to pull changes.